Planning and Construction Lawyer

 Accuracy in Legal Advice.
 Excellence in legal support.

-Under the law, the court may issue a demolition order only if the following conditions are met:
+Under the law, the court may issue a demolition order only when the following conditions are met:

-• It is not feasible or practical to deliver a subpoena to someone with reasonable diligence.
+• It is not feasible to serve a subpoena with reasonable diligence

-• The person who performed the prohibited work has passed away, or is not punishable, including as a result of the statute of limitations that applies to such an offense.
+• The person who carried out the construction has passed away, or prosecution is barred by the statute of limitations

-• A prosecutor has decided that further investigation and prosecution are not appropriate under the circumstances of the case.
+• The prosecutor has determined that further investigation and prosecution are not warranted under the circumstances

-• It is the national enforcement unit, the local committee, or a local authority authorized to enforce the order if 21 days have passed since the order was issued.
+Enforcement of the order is carried out by the National Enforcement Unit, local committee, or authorized local authority after 21 days have passed from the date the order was issued.

 This demolition order is meant to help authorities deal with illegal construction quickly and efficiently and prevent "facts on the ground" from being established.
 It is during the administrative phase that enforcement should be carried out in the field of planning and construction.
 Illegal construction in the making may be enforced during the administrative phase.
 A construction that violates the law in planning, in the environment, or in the rule of law is the most limited.
 In the administrative phase, the enforcement against illegal construction is the simplest and most effective, because it's the easiest and easiest to execute the orders and demolish the construction at this stage, and its damage to the builder is the lowest.
 One of the main tools for enforcers at the administrative level is demolition orders, The right use and implementation of administrative demolition orders creates a real deterrent in light of the relative urgency with which the order is executed, thus restoring the situation to its original state In light of the continued proliferation of illegal construction, an administrative demolition order cannot be viewed as a punitive measure, but rather as a violation of the fundamental right to property.
 It has the potential to cause significant financial damage - therefore, the use of the authority must be done in a responsible and informed manner.
 The provisions of the law permit the enforcement authorities to be reimbursed for their expenses in carrying out the enforcement.
 It encourages self-demolition, when the builder's investment is still relatively small, by demanding reimbursement of demolition expenses from the property owner